MoritzDPTV/workspace_digits/README.md

 ### COCO
 'COCO' is a large image dataset designed **for object detection and segmentation**.
 As well it provides hundreds and thousands of images, though organized in a different way as image-net.org: here the image dataset has a corresponding annotation dataset.
-As DIGITS uses the 'KITTI' format for object detection data, the source images must be organized equally.
+A format called 'KITTI' often is used for object detection data, for example by DIGITS, which is why the source images must be organized in a certain way.
 This format requires label text files corresponding to each single image.
-Therefore Jon Barker wrote a script 'coco2kitti.py' which converts COCO annotation files to KITTI format bounding box label files.
+Jon Barker wrote a script called 'coco2kitti.py' which converts COCO annotation files to KITTI format bounding box label files.

 To use this script we need the COCO API library to be installed: